 - Treatment structure.
 The length of treatment needs to match the addiction — the longer and more intense drug use, the longer and more intense the treatment.

 - Help can be found in many places.
 The level of care you need depends on your age, drug use history, and other medical or psychiatric conditions.
 Help may be found with doctors, psychologists, clergy members, social workers, and counselors.

-As you seek help for substance addiction, it’s also important to get treatment for any other medical or psychological issues you’re facing.
-The best chance for recovery is through integrated treatment for both the substance abuse problem and the mental health problem — known as co-occurring treatment.
+As you seek help for SUD, it’s also important to get treatment for any other medical or psychological issues you’re facing.
+The best chance for recovery is through integrated (combined) treatment for both the SUD and the mental health problem —.
+This is also known as co-occurring treatment.

 Treatment programs vary in structure, amenities, and locations.
 When you start looking for substance abuse treatment, focus on what is truly important:

 - quality of care and effectiveness of the program